endless-hu/xv6-labs-2021-public/README.md

 This is my project report for [MIT 6.S081(Operating System), 2021 Fall](https://pdos.csail.mit.edu/6.S081/2021/schedule.html).

 **PLEASE NOTE: The hyperlinks to my source code in this repo are INVALID!!!
-This is a __public__ version of my project.
+This is a _public_ version of my project.
 I don't open my source code because it is a course project and I believe I'm obliged to help protect academic integrity.**

 If you want to verify my code, I think the GitHub Action is enough;

-If you want to see my code, please contact me and demonstrate your identity first.
+**If you want to see my code, please contact me at `zj_hu [at] zju.edu.cn` and demonstrate your identity first.**

+**Additionally**, I wrote a summery for the course.
+Please look at [Summery.md](Summery.md) if you are interested.

 # Project Overview